 Jon Mikel Euba

 Jon Mikel Euba (Amorebieta, 1967) is an artist based in Bilbao.
-His work is grounded in drawing as a procedure, and sculpture as a programme resolved in diverse media.
-Since the late 1990s, he completed a number of residencies in Arteleku, San Sebastián, (1994-1995), Künstlerhaus Bethanien in Berlin (2000-2001), Re:location Academy in Luxembourg (2004), Platform Garanti in Istanbul (2005) and Vrije Ruimten Zuidas in Amsterdam (2008), where he developed a particular system of production through an 'economical technique' which has guided his practice since.
+His work is grounded in drawing, as a procedure, and sculpture, as a program resolved in diverse media.
+Since the late 90s, he completed a number of residencies in Arteleku, San Sebastián, (1994-1995), Künstlerhaus Bethanien in Berlin (2000-2001), Re:location Academy in Luxembourg (2004), Platform Garanti in Istanbul (2005) and Vrije Ruimten Zuidas in Amsterdam (2008), where he developed a particular system of production through an 'economical technique' which has guided his practice since.
 This search, which he also considers a form of resistance, requires processes that involve other people, in which Euba plays the role of a mediator or filter.